foureyes/csci-ua.0002-fall2015-010/classes/05/string-formatting.markdown

 <section markdown="block">
 ### There's Also String Formatting

 __String formatting__ allows you to put placeholders in your string where values should go.

-One way to this is to use the __%__ operator (there's a more modern syntax, but you'll still see this a lot):
+* one way to this is to use the __%__ operator
+* (there's a more modern syntax, but you'll still see this a lot)
 * the __%__ sign signals that the string on the left will be populated by the comma separated values enclosed in parentheses on the right
 * __%s__ will represent a placeholder in your string